José Francisco Chaves: Family

 José Francisco Chaves was born on June 27, 1833, in Los Padillas, New Mexico (then in the Departmento de Nuevo México of the United Mexican States) in what is now Bernalillo County, near Albuquerque, New Mexico.
 His father was Don Mariano Chaves and his mother Dolores Perea was the daughter of Don Pedro Jose Perea of Bernalillo.
 She later married Dr. Henry Connelly, who became Territorial New Mexico governor during the Civil War.
 José's father, Don Mariano Chaves, was chief of staff under Governor Manuel Armijo in the revolution of 1837 and inspector general of all the military forces of New Mexico.
 Don Mariano later served as pro-tem governor under Mexican rule in the absence of governor Armijo.
 José Francisco was a paternal grandson of Don Francisco Xavier Chávez, the first Governor (1822–1823) of the Departmento de Nuevo México under the independent First Mexican Empire shortly after Mexican War of Independence from Spain ended in 1821.
 José was also a first cousin of Francisco Perea and of Pedro Perea.

-Related to the Chaves Family of Fall River in Massachusetts.
+His daughter, Dolores Elizabeth "Lola" Chávez de Armijo, is noted for her successful fight to keep her job as state librarian after Governor William C. McDonald attempted to remove her on the basis that she was a woman.

 Early life

 José Francisco Chaves attended schools in St. Louis, Missouri, studied medicine at the New York College of Physicians and Surgeons and engaged in livestock raising in the New Mexico Territory.
 He married Mary Bowie in 1857, who died in 1874, leaving two children, Lola and Francesca.
-The former married Mariano Armijo, descendant of a prominent family of Bernalillo county, NM.
+The former married Mariano Armijo, descendant of a prominent family of Bernalillo County, New Mexico.
 The latter died in 1895.

 Chaves served as a soldier in campaigns against the Navajos prior to the Civil War.
 At the outbreak of the Civil War, Governor Connelly commissioned Chaves as major when the 1st Regiment NM Volunteers for the Union Army formed.
 After Ceran St. Vrain resigned his commission with the 1st, Kit Carson was appointed colonel and Chaves was promoted to lt-colonel.
 In 1862 he took part in the Battle of Valverde.
 He was recognized for gallant and meritorious services, and later helped establish Fort Wingate, of which he was post commander for a long period.
 He was honorably mustered out of the service of the United States in 1865.

 Chaves owned an Indigenous girl named Maria in 1860 to "mark his social wealth".
 It is likely that he abducted the thirteen-year-old girl either during a raid on an Indigenous community or by purchasing her at a rescate (auction).
 Chavez's mother and step-father owned as many as four enslaved Indigenous children.